mirfishe/gt-dev-test/README.md

 # Manage State and External Data in React

-Create a React app that can be run locally to verify the results.
+Modify the starter app which can be run locally to verify the results.
-Connect to an external API to fetch some data to display based on user selection or input.
+Connect to an external API to fetch some data for display based on user selection or input.
 Use any free API and a select list for the user to utilize.

 ## App State